FEniCS/governance/governance.md

 fiscal sponsor, may hold project trademarks and other intellectual property, helps manage project donations and acts as a parent legal entity.
-NumFOCUS is the only legal entity that has a formal relationship with the project (see Institutional Partners section below).
+NumFOCUS is the only legal entity that has a formal relationship with The Project (see Institutional Partners section below).

 ## Governance